ChesterSim/cs3219-taska/README.md

 to verify that the reverse proxy works.
 (We are simulating the example that we can redirect to two different server.)

+### Docker Hub

+This image has been pushed to Docker Hub, found in this [link](https://hub.docker.com/repository/docker/chestersim/nginx-reverse-proxy).

+To run this image from Docker Hub, you must first pull it:

+`docker pull chestersim/nginx-reverse-proxy:cs3219`

+After which, you can follow the steps above, but replace `nginx-reverse-proxy` with `chestersim/nginx-reverse-proxy:cs3219`.

 ### Understanding the Dockerfile

 `FROM nginx`